baltimoreheritage/vacant-buildings-101/_guides/organize-neighbors.md

 A community association or group of concerned neighbors can set up a housing committee or development committee.
 This group can identify nuisance properties, track issues at specific properties, and think strategically about redevelopment within a neighborhood.
 Some individuals and groups have even done house-by-house surveys of entire neighborhoods, prioritizing properties based on, for example, ownership or condition of the properties.

+**Example:** The Housing Committee of the Ednor Gardens-Lakeside Civic Association works with block captains to identify and track all of the vacant and unoccupied homes and work with Strong City Baltimore to promote strategic code enforcement.
+[Learn more.](https://www.ednorgardenslakeside.org/committees)
+{: .notice--success}

 ### Conduct a survey of residents

 Do you know what the members of your community value about their neighborhood or what they would like to change?
 The results of a survey may surprise you.
 Ask questions about why neighbors chose to live in your neighborhood, what they want to protect, and what they would like to improve.